arnavraha04/NetAudit/README.md

 ## Future Improvements

--Add a GUI for better user experience

--Include automated vulnerability detection

--Support scheduled audits and logging

--Email notifications for network alerts
+  -NetAudit will continue to enhance automation and functionality.
+Planned improvements include automated vulnerability detection for newly discovered CVEs, the bility to schedule scans and maintain detailed logs, and optional email notifications for critical network events.
+Exportable reports in HTML format will also be added to make sharing and reviewing scan results easier.

 ## Contributing